JoinUs4Health/Organisation/technical/platform/pages/privacy_statement_en.md

 ### Our processors
 The hosting of the domains [https://platform.joinus4health.eu](https://platform.joinus4health.eu) and [https://joinus4health.eu](https://joinus4health.eu), with all associated components (e.g. platform, e-mail, website) is carried out for us by netcup GmbH, Daimlerstraße 25, D-76185 Karlsruhe.

+The content translation function is performed for us by DeepL SE; Maarweg 165; D-50825 Cologne.

 ## Rights of data subjects
 According to the GDPR, you are entitled to various rights, which result in particular from Art.
 15 to 21 GDPR: